Andrew A. Smith: Early life

-Andrew Smith was born in California in 1959.
+Andrew Smith was born in California, on July 16, 1959.
 He decided to pursue a career as a writer because he was the editor of his high school newspaper.
 He traveled around the world and worked in various jobs such as working in metal mills, as a longshoreman, in bars and liquor stores, in security, and as a musician.
 After graduating from college, he tried pursuing careers as a journalist, writing for newspapers, and writing radio stations, but he felt it wasn't the kind of writing that he wanted to do for the rest of his life.
 After much traveling around the world, Smith finally settled for a job as a high school teacher.
 He taught advanced placement classes and coached a rugby team.
 The writing that he was doing on the side was never for publication; he would write for fun until he was challenged by one of his lifelong friends to get one of his books published.
-In 2008 his first novel, Ghost Medicine, was published, followed by several more novels including Grasshopper Jungle and The Alex Crow.
+In 2008, his first novel, Ghost Medicine, was published, followed by several more novels including Grasshopper Jungle and The Alex Crow.

 Personal life

-He is currently married, has two children, and teaches Government, US History, and Economics at Canyon High School in Santa Clarita, California.
+He is currently married, has two children, and teaches government, US history, and economics at Canyon High School in Santa Clarita, California.
 Smith's novel Grasshopper Jungle was never meant to be published, as he had decided to quit writing for others, but his son urged him to publish it.